ninyancat13/models/README.md

 Note therefore that 2-way, 3-way or even a 4-way ANOVA is NOT a MANOVA.
 The 2/3/4/5-way ANOVAs have multiple independent variables impacting one dependent variable.
 Whilst in a MANOVA, we have a independent variable impacting multiple dependent variables!

+Manova is a bit confusing so here is more information regarding how one independent group could impact multiple dependent variables: https://statisticsbyjim.com/anova/multivariate-anova-manova-benefits-use/

 Now the Q is, do 2-way or 3-way MANOVAs exist?
 Yes!
 The two-way multivariate analysis of variance (two-way MANOVA) is often considered as an extension of the two-way ANOVA for situations where there are two or more dependent variables.
 The primary purpose of the two-way MANOVA is to understand if there is an interaction between the two independent variables on the two or more combined dependent variables.